fernandochafim/SLAPP/_readmeFirst.txt

 coming from Swarm (www.swarm.org) and named SLAPP, for Swarm-Like Agent Protocol in Python.

-You can find SLAPP in folder # 6.
+You can find SLAPP as shell in the folder # 6.

 The basic scheme of the tutorial, and all the files with the 'Swarm_original' prefix in their name, are coming from the tutorial originally distributed by the